-In order to explore the southern part of the Guddu Exploration License, the Guddu joint venture partners approved the acquisition of 545 Sq.Km of 3D seismic data.
-On March 6, 2018, the operator commenced the 3D seismic acquisition, which was completed on December 9, 2018.
+In order to explore the southern part of the Guddu Exploration License, the Working Interest Owners approved the acquisition of 545 Sq.Km of 3D seismic data.
+On March 6, 2018, the operator under the Guddu Exploration License commenced the 3D seismic acquisition, which was completed on December 9, 2018.
+The interpretation of 3D seismic data is in progress.